Cable television by region: United Kingdom

 The first new television channels launched for carriage on cable systems (debuting in March 1984) were Sky Channel, Screensport, Music Box and Premiere.
 Others followed, some were merged or closed down, but the range expanded.
 A similar flux was seen among the operators of cable systems: franchises were granted to a host of different companies, but a process of consolidation saw the growth of large multiple system operators until, by the early 2000s, virtually the whole industry was in the hands of two companies, NTL and Telewest.

 In October 2005, it was announced that NTL and Telewest would merge, after a period of co-operation in the preceding few years.
 This merger was completed on March 3, 2006, with the company being named ntl Incorporated.
 Initially, the two brand names and services were marketed separately.
 However, following NTL's acquisition of Virgin Mobile, the NTL and Telewest services were rebranded as Virgin Media on February 8, 2007, creating a single cable operator covering more than 95% of the UK cable market.

 There are a small number of other surviving cable television companies in the UK other than Virgin Media including WightFibre (Isle of Wight).

 Cable television faces intense competition from Sky's satellite television service.
 Most channels are carried on both platforms.
 However, cable often lacks "interactive" features (e.g. text services, and extra video-screens), especially on BSkyB-owned channels, and the satellite platform lacks services requiring high degrees of two-way communication, such as true video on demand.

 However, subscription-funded digital terrestrial television (DTT) proved less of a competitive threat.
 The first system, ITV Digital, went into liquidation in 2002.
 Also, Top Up TV which was launched in 2004 closed on November 1, 2013, because of low take-up, a dwindling offering, and competition from services such as Lovefilm and Netflix.

-Another potential source of competition in the future will be television transmitted over broadband internet connections; this is known as Internet Protocol television (IPTV).
-Some IPTV services are currently available in London, while services operated in Hull ceased in April 2006.
-As the speed and availability of broadband connections increase, more television content can be delivered using protocols such as IPTV.
-However, its impact on the market is yet to be measured, as is consumer attitude toward watching television programs on personal computers instead of television sets.
-At the end of 2006, BT (the UK's former state-owned monopoly phone company) started offering BT TV, which combines the digital free-to-air standard Freeview through an aerial, and on-demand IPTV, delivered over a BT Broadband connection through the television set-top box (BT has chosen to deploy Microsoft's Mediaroom platform for this).
+A new source of competition was television transmitted over broadband internet connections; this is known as Internet Protocol television (IPTV).
+As the speed and availability of broadband connections increased, more television content could be delivered using protocols such as IPTV.
+Uptake of this new form of television was initially restricted by consumer attitudes toward watching television programs on personal computers instead of television sets.
+Over time technologies such as IPTV streaming devices were developed and IPTV applications began to be integrated directly into new televisions.
+At the end of 2006, BT (the UK's former state-owned monopoly phone company) started offering BT TV, which combined the digital free-to-air standard Freeview through an aerial, and on-demand IPTV, delivered over a BT Broadband connection through the television set-top box (utilising the Mediaroom platform).